France May Open Investigation Into Google And Facebook Advertising

 At the end of January, Facebook was in the process of revamping its platform and made public its privacy principles.
 In the middle of February, the social media company was caught collecting data and a Belgium court ordered Facebook to stop.

 At the end of May of 2018, a New European law on data protection goes into effect.
 These recent developments and investigations into both companies signal a shift in how businesses will have to operate on the old continent.
-Once the investigation is concluded it will be interesting to watch how Facebook or Google counteract the findings by France’s regulatory authority.
+Once the investigation is concluded, it will be interesting to watch how Facebook or Google counteract the findings by France’s regulatory authority.